projetoarduino/rf433-ht6p20-micropython/README.md

 This code no receive data buttons, i have no idea for resolve this

 The address receveid not is correct, because anti-code is not 0101

+Thanks for my Brother to help with code Moisés A. Marangoni